PaulHenstridge/Quincy_API/readme.md

 ## What I Learned

-This project served as an excellent platform for diving deeper into Python development post-bootcamp.
-It provided an opportunity to explore Python's robust ecosystem, experiment with Flask and MongoDB, and understand the nuances of building a RESTful API.
-Having a little bit more time to explore allowed for a more in-depth understanding of the underlying concepts, and a greater love for Python!
+This project was all about diving deeper into Python development post-bootcamp.
+It provided an opportunity to explore the Python ecosystem, experiment combining Flask and MongoDB, and integrating an AI language model while developing a RESTful API.
+Having some more time to explore allowed for a more in-depth understanding of the underlying concepts, and an even greater appreciation for Python!

 ## Future Plans